 - Some crockpot dog food meals aren't a replacement for regular diet

-With that in mind, for anybody looking to switch to home cooked dog food meals, I highly recommend you try a pressure cooker.
-Below are five of my favorite homemade crockpot dog food recipes you can try but you can also find some others.
+With that in mind, I highly recommend you try a pressure cooker for anybody looking to switch to home cooked dog food meals.
+Below are five of my favorite homemade crockpot dog food recipes you can try but you can also find others.

 For example, Samantha Randall (our homemade dog food expert) has published several of her own homemade dog food crockpot recipes with step-by-step videos.
 These are my top 10 favorite of hers: one, two, three, four, five, six, seven, eight, nine, ten.

-Take a look at these above recipes for the exact step-by-step cooking process and tips on how to use a slow cooker for homemade dog food meals.
+Take a look at these above recipes for the exact step-by-step cooking process and tips on using a slow cooker for homemade dog food meals.
 In terms of homemade crockpot dog food serving sizes and how much to feed a dog, see her article right here.

 1. Beef Bonanza